A Comprehensive Guide To Why Spiti Valley In Winter Is The Perfect Choice For You

 ‘I think the months of winter are the finest of the year.
-Snowy days, blowy days, Aren’t you glad they’re here, these lines by Elanor Hammond perfectly describe the happiness one gets in the winter season.
-These lines go well with Spiti Valley, or to be precise, Spiti Valley in winter, hence making Spiti Valley tour packages a traveller’s favourite.
-Spiti Valley, also known as the ‘middle land’, is abode to some of the highest altitude attractions and landmarks and is an essential addition to every traveller’s bucket list.
+Snowy days, blowy days, Aren’t you glad they’re here?
+These lines by Elanor Hammond perfectly describe the happiness one gets in the winter season.
+You may book your Spiti Valley Tour Packages to take the real feel of these words.

-Besides the snow-capped mountains, Spiti Valley in Winter also allows you to witness the beauty of the frozen rivers.
-The Spiti river is one of the most visited ones during the winter, which also gives you the opportunity to see the frozen waterfalls.
-Travelling to Spiti Valley in Winter is one of the best experiences you can take in this lifetime, and travelling to some of the ancient monasteries present in the valley will take your Spiti in Winter adventure to the next level.
-Monasteries such as the Dhankar monastery, Key monastery, and Tabo Monastery, among other high-altitude monasteries, become even more enchanting during the winter season.
+Travelling to Spiti Valley in Winter is one of the best experiences you can have in this lifetime.
+Travelling to some of the ancient monasteries in the valley will take your Spiti in Winter adventure to the next level.
+Monasteries such as the Dhankar Monastery, Key Monastery, and Tabo Monastery, among other high-altitude monasteries, become even more enchanting during winter.

 Why Travel To Spiti Valley In Winter?

 Fewer crowds are one of the most significant advantages of visiting Spiti in winter.
 Spiti Valley is a popular destination in the summer months, which is why the region gets crowded.
-However, in winter, the number of tourists decreases significantly, and one can enjoy the serene beauty of the Spiti Valley without the crowds.
+However, in winter, the number of tourists decreases significantly, and one can enjoy the serene beauty of the Spiti in December without the crowds.
 You can have a more authentic experience of the region, interact with the locals, cover the best places to visit in Spiti Valley and explore the local way of life.

-Spiti Valley in winter offers a different kind of charm and beauty, with a wide range of winter sports activities for adventure enthusiasts.
+Spiti Valley in winter offers different charm and beauty, with a wide range of winter sports activities for adventure enthusiasts.
 Some of the most popular activities that one can participate in during the winter include Skiing, as the valley has myriad ski resorts and ski schools, where you can rent equipment and take skiing lessons.
 The slopes in Spiti Valley are ideal for beginners and experienced skiers alike.

 Climate Of Spiti In Winter

-The temperature of Spiti in Winter months, which are from December to February can drop to as low as -30°C at night, with daytime temperatures ranging between -5°C to 10°C .
-The Spiti valley experiences harsh cold waves during the winter months, and it is essential to be well prepared for the extreme cold weather.
-Besides the low temperature, the valley also experiences severe snowfall which covers the entire region, which includes the roads and villages.
-The snowfall, at times can make commute in the valley extremely difficult as the roads close, making them inaccessible.
+The temperature of Spiti in the Winter months, from December to February, can drop to as low as -30°C at night, with daytime temperatures ranging between -5°C to 10°C. The Spiti Valley experiences harsh cold waves during the winter months, and it is essential to be well prepared for the extreme cold weather.

 Things To Do In Spiti In Winter